fibeep/live-finance/README.md

 > 4) Open 2 browsers and head to your localhost:3000
 > 5) Insert the ID for the game in both browsers, and play!

+## To run with Docker:
+> In the terminal run the command `docker build -t dockerio`
+> Then run the command `docker run -it -p 9000:3000 dockerio`
+> In your browser, access the site by navigating to localhost:9000

 ## Technical Details:
 **Written Node.js**
 **Makes use of:**
 - *Socket.io*
 - *Express*
+- *Docker*

 ##### Sidenote